AgentHub

 Decision summary

 Start with Devin only if the organization genuinely wants AI to take work off the backlog, not just help humans do it faster.
-If autonomous execution still feels too aggressive, GitHub Copilot is the cleaner comparison, and Gemini Code Assist becomes the better third option for Google-heavy platform teams.
+If the enterprise wants backlog reduction inside GitHub governance, premium request controls, and existing code review habits, GitHub Copilot is the cleaner comparison.
+Gemini Code Assist becomes the better third option for Google-heavy platform teams that can standardize on Google Cloud project setup and agent-mode permissions.

 Common mistakes